mastodon/blog/content/posts/2026-04-10_trunk_and_tidbits-mar_2026/index.md

 As usual, we strongly encourage server owners to update to the most recent version, in order to get the most stable and secure code and up-to-date user experience.

-> Note that this is the final month of support for the 4.3.x branch - the end of service date for this version is May 6th 2026.
+> Note that this is the final month for the 4.3.x branch - the end of support date for this version is May 6th 2026.
 {.warning}

 ## Backend and Web